 All projects must be located in Toronto.

 The goal of this Request for Concept Descriptions is to establish a roster of projects eligible to participate in the StART “Just Us” Art Project.
-An Advisory Panel will select up to 10 projects from the roster to receive up to $3,000 toward the creation of their mural.
+An Advisory Panel will select up to 10 projects from the roster to receive up to $3,000 toward the creation of their project.

 Background and Objectives

-StreetARToronto (StART) a suite of innovative programs specifically designed for streets and public spaces, has been successful in working with artists to produce vibrant, colourful, community engaged street mural and graffiti art.
+StreetARToronto (StART) a suite of innovative programs specifically designed for streets and public spaces, has been successful in working with artists to produce vibrant, meaningful, community engaged street mural and graffiti art.
 StART programs encourage active transportation (walking and cycling), make our streets more inviting and safe, showcase local artists, mentor emerging talent, and create opportunities for positive engagement among residents, business, artists, arts organizations and City staff.
 While based on themes relevant to local sites and neighbourhoods, StART artworks and artists also reflect the City of Toronto motto: Diversity Our Strength and foster a greater sense of belonging among all.
 An initiative of the City of Toronto, Transportation Services Division, StART has become a leader in significant mural, street and graffiti art installations since its inception in 2012.

 About Nia Centre for the Arts